jfv-opensource/plutonia/README.md

     return current_date
 ~~~

-it can call external API, local python functions...
+It can call external API, local python functions...

 Container **must** be restarted to load new tools.